 One of the most common signs of the presence of Chinese drywall is a strong sulfurous smell, like rotten eggs, as well as noticeable property damage, such as the corrosion and tarnishing of jewelry, silverware, and metal appliances.
 Air-conditioning failures are also commonly reported, due to erosion of their copper coils by the sulfur.

-If you suspect that you or a loved one has suffered health problems or property damage due to installation of defective Chinese drywall, contact the experienced Chinese drywall lawyers at Carr & Carr Attorneys today.
-We have nearly 40 years of experience in helping victims of negligence, defective products and toxic torts obtain the compensation they deserve.
-Offices in Oklahoma City, Tulsa and Springdale allow us to serve homeowners across the region.
+If you suspect that you or a loved one has suffered health problems or property damage due to installation of defective Chinese drywall, contact the experienced Oklahoma product liability attorneys at Carr & Carr today.
+Our attorneys have nearly 40 years of experience helping victims of negligence, defective products and toxic exposure obtain the compensation they need in order to move forward with their lives.